 It’s better to hit page one for a keyword that gets 1,000 monthly searches than a keyword with a much higher search volume where you have no chance of beating the competitors.

 There is no hard and fast rule when it comes to choosing keywords based on search volume.
 What you really need to focus on is going for keyword phrases that are highly relevant to your topic and then see if it would be worth targeting them.
 Only spend time on keyword phrases that you can realistically rank for.

-Time and again, it has been proven that some of the best performing keywords in terms of quality do not have a high search volume.
+Time and again, it has been proven that some of the best-performing keywords in terms of quality do not have a high search volume.

-These long tail keyword phrases are more specific when compared to their shorter counterparts.
+These long tail keywords phrases are more specific when compared to their shorter counterparts.
 But they are totally worth targeting because searchers using them are more sure of what they want.
 They’re simply focused, and in many cases, are in the “buying mode”.

 People that use short and broad keyword phrases have a vague idea of what they want.
 They’re researching and learning, which means their chances of them “converting” are low.
 However, when someone uses a longer keywords (many times in the form of a question), they are more likely to take action.
 Which could be anything from sharing your article, joining your email list or simply hitting the buy button.Your chosen keywords should then be included all over your content- without keyword stuffing.
 Make sure that your internal links’ anchor texts will have keywords in it, as well as your meta description and snippets.
 Internal linking is a great way to weave keywords into your content while also boosting your other pages SEO.

 When people hit Google to search something, they are often faced with a number of options on the first page.
 A quick glance through the top ten results, they decide on visiting the websites with the most enticing headlines.